Miłosz Orzeł

 ag-Grid team confirmed that there's indeed an issue with setColumnWidth performance and the fix should be ready later this month.

-ag-Grid API Access with Hooks
+ag-Grid API Access With Hooks

 TL;DR